-Brutalist architecture has had its star architects, some of whom had the opportunity to “brutalize” Paris, such as Le Corbusier, Marcel Breuer, and Jacques Kalisz.
+Brutalist architecture has had its star architects, some of whom have had the opportunity to “concrete over” Paris a little, like Le Corbusier, Marcel Breuer, Bernard Zehrfuss or Jacques Kalisz.

 A few Parisian architects have built brutalist concrete buildings in Paris intramuros as well as in a few towns on the outskirts.

 In the La Défense district, next to the CNIT, Bernard Zehrfuss’s Brutalist icon, listed and protected, some concrete buildings have been forgotten over time, drowned out by glass towers.

 In France, from the 1950s onwards, concrete became the raw material of many architects.

 Its widespread use allowed for the rapid reconstruction of many homes in the post-war period thanks to mechanized processes such as the prefabrication by molding of reinforced concrete parts and then assembling them on site.

 The use of assembled concrete allowed the development of a rational organization of construction sites as well as economies of scale in the whole construction sector.

 Formwork at La Défense